cutaway-security/sawh/README.md

 ```
 * Follow the prompts
 * Test your system's functionality.
 Rollback if necessary.
-* Tell us about your experience on Twitter by tagging [@cutawaysecurity](https://twitter.com/cutawaysecurity)
+* Tell us about your experience on Twitter by tagging [@cutawaysecurity](https://twitter.com/cutawaysecurity).
+Be sure to include your Windows version.

+# Systems Tested
+## Windows Versions
+* Windows 10.0.17763

 # Acknowledgements
 The following people and teams have assisted with the testing and / or direction of this project.
 CutSec sincerely appreciates their input and support.